YuvalGarzon/FinalProjectComputerVision/README.md

 - Preparing and organizing a custom dataset in **YOLO format** (images + labels).
 - Training YOLO models (e.g. `yolo11n`, `yolov8m`) on this dataset.
 - Comparing model performance and analyzing detection quality.
-- Running inference on images and/or videos and visualizing the results.
+- Running inference on images and visualizing the results.

 The repository is centered around a single Jupyter notebook that contains all the main experiments and analysis.